-- designate a Governor (DSG) for Child Protection & Safeguarding who will monitor the school's Child Protection Policy in operation along with training and procedures and keep the full Governing Body suitably updated - ensure a written report is presented to each Governing Body meeting on the Child Protection/Safeguarding work of the school and that the previous school year annual report is presented to the Autumn Term meeting - ensure that this policy is revised and updated annually and in doing so will seek the views of parents and pupils and the views and experience of staff. - remedy any identified weaknesses in the policy or application of the policy immediately - ensure all Governors complete e-learning Child Protection training (including online safety) and refresh this at least every 3 years, either Safeguarding Everyone Level 1 or Safeguarding in Education (CoG and DSG).
+- designate a Governor (DSG) for Child Protection & Safeguarding who will monitor the school's Child Protection Policy in operation along with training and procedures and keep the full Governing Body suitably updated - ensure a written report is presented to each Governing Body meeting on the Child Protection/Safeguarding work of the school and that the previous school year annual report is presented to the Autumn Term meeting - ensure that this policy is revised and updated annually and in doing so will seek the views of parents and pupils and the views and experience of staff. - remedy any identified weaknesses in the policy or application of the policy immediately - ensure all Governors complete e-learning level 1 Child Protection and Safeguarding training (including online safety) and refresh this at least every 3 years.
 This level of training should be included in the induction package of any new Governors.
-The DSG should complete higher level training - Make opportunities available for Governors to complete: - Safer Recruitment training. - Governor's Safeguarding Roles and Responsibilities training. - The DSG acts as a 'Champion' for Child Protection and liaises with the Head & DSL to report to, update and advise the full Governing Body on the strategic and operational aspects of safeguarding.
+The DSG should complete higher level training

+- Make opportunities available for Governors to complete: - Safer Recruitment training. - Governor's Safeguarding Roles and Responsibilities training. - The DSG acts as a 'Champion' for Child Protection and liaises with the Head & DSL to report to, update and advise the full Governing Body on the strategic and operational aspects of safeguarding. - Ensure the school has appropriate filtering and monitoring systems in place - Ensure there is a full understanding of and compliance with the DfE Data Protection guidance for schools

-Governors have a duty to assure themselves that the school's Child Protection files are maintained as set out in Annex C of KCSiE 2022 but would not routinely have access to details of individual Child Protection Cases and understand the requirement for confidentiality.
+Governors have a duty to assure themselves that the school's Child Protection files are maintained as set out in Annex C of KCSiE 2024 but would not routinely have access to details of individual Child Protection Cases and understand the requirement for confidentiality.